+Synthetic oils have become ubiquitous in modern cars, and it's getting increasingly uncommon to find a new vehicle that doesn't come filled from the factory with synthetic oil.
 Most experts agree that the main benefit of using synthetic oil is the convenience of longer oil change intervals.
 While conventional non-synthetic oil is recommended to be changed every 3,000 miles, you can typically go 5,000 7,500+ miles on synthetic without worry.
 And though synthetic is much more expensive, it's worth the extra cost for drivers that dont want to change their oil as frequently.

 Pennzoil Platinum performs well, is easy to find at retail locations, and costs much less than boutique synthetic oils such as Redline or Amsoil.
 You can pick up a 5 liter jug for around $20 from Walmart, making it an excellent value.
 Used oil analysis of Pennzoil Platinum consistently shows very good results, even with long oil change intervals.
-Factoring in a combination of performance, availability and value, this is the best overall synthetic oil for most drivers.
+Factoring in a combination of performance, availability and value, this is one of the best overall synthetic oil for most drivers.

 AMSOIL synthetic motor oil is quite expensive nearly double the price of Pennzoil Platinum but offers leading performance and holds up very well over long drains.
 The Signature Series (SSO) is particularly known for lasting an extremely long time.
 If money is no object, this is the best synthetic oil for performance.
 Read Full Review